mtxadmin/ublock/docs/hosts_file_blokada_en.md

 - In newest versions of Blokada v4 there is [a bug](https://github.com/blokadaorg/blokada/issues/900) which leads to miss some ad requests.
 Last known good version:

 https://github.com/blokadaorg/blokada/releases/download/4.11.1/blokada-v4.11.1.apk

+Update: The authors removed this working version from Github.

 The address of the hosts file of this project:
 ```